On diagonal actions of branch groups and the corresponding characters: Ergodic components of the diagonal actions.

-Observe that union of the subsets of the form $S_n(X_{\mathrm v})$ (see \eqref{EqSn}) of $X^n$ for all levels $k$ and all n-tuples $\mathrm v$ of $n$ distinct vertices from $V_k$ is dense in $X^n$.
-Introduce stabilizer of $X_\mathrm v$ in $G$ by: Clearly, to prove Theorem \ref{ThDiagErg} it is sufficient to show for each $k$ and each $\mathrm v$ that for the action of $G_\mathrm v$ the space $X_\mathrm v$ splits into finitely many ergodic components.
+Observe that union of the subsets of the form $S_n(X_{\mathrm v})$ of $X^n$ for all levels $k$ and all n-tuples $\mathrm v$ of $n$ distinct vertices from $V_k$ is of the full measure in $X^n$.
+Introduce stabilizer of $X_\mathrm v$ in $G$ by: Clearly, to prove Proposition \ref{ThDiagErg} it is sufficient to show for each $k$ and each $\mathrm v$ that for the action of $G_\mathrm v$ the space $X_\mathrm v$ splits into finitely many ergodic components.